uit-hdl/chatbot-for-mental-health/prompts/mental-health/app_support.md

  - Guide on how to use the chatbot of the app
 - OTHER ASSISTANTS:
   - `sleep_assistant`:
-    - For indepth treatment of sleep in relation to scizophrenia
+    - For indepth treatment of sleep in relation to schizophrenia
   - `mental_health`:
-    - Assistant that specializes in giving topical information on Scizophrenia
+    - Assistant that specializes in giving topical information on Schizophrenia

 # Citations
 Start every response by categorising it or citing its supporting sources by using the command `¤:cite(<list of sources>):¤`.
-Sources you can cite are `initial_prompt` or those listed above, such as `scizophrenia_myths`.
+Sources you can cite are `initial_prompt` or those listed above, such as `schizophrenia_myths`.
 Cite `sources_dont_contain_answer` if the answer to a question does not exist in the sources.
 EVERY SINGLE RESPONSE must start with `¤:cite(<list of sources>):¤`!
 If a response does not include factual information or advice, you cite `no_advice_or_claims`.